friends-of-presta/security-advisories/_posts/2023-09-08-simpleimportproduct-updateproducts.md

 }
 ```

-This exposes PHPInfo information which is useful to an attacker and it requires no authentication to exploit.
+This exposes PHPInfo information **which could be a little** [EDIT FOP] useful to an attacker and it requires no authentication to exploit.
 This was reported to MyPrestaModules and a patch was released.

 ## CVSS base metrics